 How you think can have a significant impact on how you perform.
 I’ve written about this previously and you can find that article here.
-The article is about Mindset; it is Part 3 of a series titled The Psychology of Bike Racing (they can be found on page 3 of my blog).
+The article is about Mindset; it is Part 3 of a series titled The Psychology of Bike Racing.
 My audience for that article was cyclists so it is biased towards cycling events versus running or triathlons.
 Please do have a look at it and if you would like me to generalise the ideas so you can apply them to other sports please send me a email or you can message me through Facebook.

 This time I’m going briefly outline how the way we think can impact our experiences during events.
 I read my friends race reports and read the captions they added to their photos on social media.
 Some of them performed the way they wanted to.
 They achieved the results they were chasing and their comments reflected this:

 - “What a way to round off the year!”